microsoft/verified-storage/osdi25/capybaraKV/README.md

 These instructions (and the default configurations) use `/mnt/pmem` and `/dev/pmem0`, respectively.
 These instructions (and default configs) place all results in `evaluation/results/artifact-evaluation`.

+While running these experiments, you may see the following expected warnings/messages.
+These do not impact the functionality of the experiments and can be safely ignored.
+- RocksDB-related compiler warnings in the microbenchmark
+- Messages about `/dev/pmem0` not being mounted
+- Messages about the pmem-Redis server being terminated

 #### Suggested kick-the-tires tests (~15 minutes)

 These instructions explain how to run the mini version of experiments and check that their output looks reasonable.